ibm-cloud-docs/rise-with-sap-on-powervs/surround/integration-overview.md

 # Overview
 {: #integration-overview}

 With RISE with SAP on {{site.data.keyword.powerSysFull}}, the SAP® Enterprise Cloud Services (ECS) team manages the SAP systems, however, it is your responsibility to establish network connectivity to RISE with SAP on Power Virtual Server.
-IBM recommends that you spend time with your SAP representative to understand the available options on how to connect your on-premises networks and your IBM Cloud Account networks to the RISE with SAP on Power Virtual Server networks.
+IBM recommends that you consult with your SAP representative to understand the available options on how to connect your on-premises networks and your IBM Cloud Account networks to the RISE with SAP on Power Virtual Server networks.

 This document explains the concepts and best practices to follow for a performant and secure solution to connect your networks with the RISE with SAP on IBM Power Virtual Server networks.